The Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019 was given Royal Assent on 12 March 2019 and will commence on 1 July 2019.

 The Act applies in relation to whistleblower disclosures made on or after commencement, including disclosures about events occurring before this date.

-The amendments also apply to victimisation of whistleblowers after commencement, and to a whistleblower’s right to compensation and other remedies, in relation to disclosures that have been made prior to that date.
+The amendments also apply to the victimisation of whistleblowers after commencement, and to a whistleblower’s right to compensation and other remedies, in relation to disclosures that have been made prior to that date.

 Section 1317AI requires public companies, large proprietary companies and proprietary companies that are trustees of registrable superannuation entities to have a whistleblower policy and make that policy available to officers and employees.